 Paver Brick Patios: In the realm of DIY patio possibilities, brick, natural stone and cement pavers are the main paving choices in materials.
 All three varieties are installed in sand, with irregularly shaped natural stone being the biggest challenge to work with, as it’s like assembling a giant outdoor jigsaw puzzle.
 Start your patio project by carefully assessing the space slated for placement and planning for necessary drainage.
 Then take time to properly excavate, level and line the patio area for long-lasting, trip proof results.
 The most common paver patio mistakes come from not properly prepping the base.
 Don’t rush through the patio brick installation, or the bricks will loosen and weeds will form just as quick!

-Durable Decks - The costs and looks of decks can vary widely due to the many choices of materials available.
+Durable Decks – The costs and looks of decks can vary widely due to the many choices of materials available.
 Wood decks are the least expensive, but can be troublesome to maintain, so if your budget is healthy, and tolerance for maintenance low, you might like to consider composite decking, a high tech alternative.
-One of the most popular composite decking products is Fiberon Decking, a well made and durable composite decking product that is as tough as it is beautiful.
+Good quality composite decking is as tough as it is beautiful.

 Whatever the decking surface and railing material you choose however, pressure treated lumber is generally the standard for construction of the floor framing and support structure of your deck.